Tomodoro/youtube-viewer/README.md

 All* programs can be easily installed with [Chocolatey](https://chocolatey.org/) and get automatically added to PATH.

 ## Known issues

+> Support for VLC will be removed since mpv does not have this issues.

 1. *VLC must be added to path manually.

 ~~2.
 VLC gets pushed to the background with `:!video` and it must be closed from Task Manager.~~